Neubrandenburg Regional Museum

 Are there guided tours?

-Information on guided tours should be verified on the museum’s official website for current offerings.
+Information about guided tours should be confirmed on the official website, as availability may vary.

 What’s the best time to visit?